kris-pandey/my-openai-app-python/README.md

-# OpenAI API Quickstart - Python example app
+# OpenAI API - Python app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is an app to get the US president's name generator using the OpenAI API.
+The main purpose in building this app was to try out the OpenAI's API.

+Referneces: [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+Check out the tutorial.

 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.

-Check out the tutorial or follow the instructions below to get set up.
+Follow the instructions below to get set up.

 ## Setup